plaidml/plaidml/designs/RFC - Network Setup Teardown Optimization.md

 ```

 [TODO: Discuss this more.
 The coroutine style is actually kind of elegant, and may provide additional opportunities for
+optimization.]

+### Pass Structure

+Because the function split is required in order to match the ABI expected by the caller, it's not optional, making it a
+lowering pass.
+Because the function split depends on the addition of the `comp.loop` instruction, adding it is also a
+lowering pass.

-optimization.
-We also might want to parameterize `!comp.network` to make it more typesafe in the lowering to LLVMIR.]
+Adding the `comp.loop` instruction is simple enough that we propose to do it in the initial lowering to the comp
+dialect, so that comp programs never appear without it.

+In order to more easily connect the results of `plaidml_init` with the arguments of `plaidml_exec` and `plaidml_fini`,
+we've decided to do the split as part of the lowering to LLVMIR.

+The transformation of `gpu.launch_func` is also required, so we'll perform it as part of the initial lowering to the
+comp dialect.

+The actual hoisting is just an optimization.
+We believe we can accomplish this with the standard
+`mlir::LoopInvariantCodeMotion` pass.
+There's some research to be done around whether we can ensure that we're hoisting
+alloc/dealloc pairs as pairs (&Implies; only hoisting one if we're also hoisting the other); if that turns out to be tricky, we
+may switch to implicit deallocation.

+Wait coalescing is also just an optimization, to be performed by its own pass.

 ## Notes

   * All of this code was hand-written; please excuse any errors that may have crept in.

   * We're currently assuming that the generated code will assume that newly-allocated buffers have no particular
     contents.
-If this assumption proves to be incorrect (&implies; if the generated code is expecting zeroed
+If this assumption proves to be incorrect (&Implies; if the generated code is expecting zeroed
     allocations), we may need to insert zeroing calls.
 This is probably best accomplished with a new `comp.zero`
     operation, which can be optimized as it's lowered (e.g. to `clEnqueueFillBuffer()`).

 Separately, we may implement a few more bits of functionality:

   * In the past, we've had users suggest that they might want to integrate PlaidML networks as part of bigger processing
-    pipelines -- passing in `cl_event`s that the network should wait on, and returning a `cl_event` to indicate that the
+    pipelines&mdash;passing in `cl_event`s that the network should wait on, and returning a `cl_event` to indicate that
-    network is complete (or perhaps a `cl_event` per output buffer).
-It's fairly trivial to implement this by adding
+    the network is complete (or perhaps a `cl_event` per output buffer).
+It's fairly trivial to implement this by
-    event arguments and results to `plaidml_exec`, if it turns out to be needed for current use cases.
+    adding event arguments and results to `plaidml_exec`, if it turns out to be needed for current use cases.

   * We considered adding constant folding to the current proposal, but decided to deal with that separately.

       * Adding constant folding is fairly straightforward: we can move constant buffers from being execution-phase
-        parameters to being setup-phase parameters, and then move operations &mdash; including kernel launches &mdash;
+        parameters to being setup-phase parameters, and then move operations&mdash;including kernel launches&mdash;that
-        that don't depend on IO buffers to the setup phase.
+        don't depend on IO buffers to the setup phase.

       * Note that it's important to be careful about fusing constant-input kernels with non-constant-input kernels; it
         may be useful to forego this optimization of the network runs faster by evaluating the constant-input kernels